PeterJCLaw/proton/readme.md

             any other key value pairs representing data about scoring specific to the year and game.
+    other: optional key containing any other content desired to be recorded about the results of the match.
+A typical use-case might be for storing non-teams related data for further validation.
     ~~~

     1.2 A proton compliant program MUST exit with 1 if the input is malformed